DeepSeek V3.2 vs Qwen3-9B

 Where can I run DeepSeek V3.2 and Qwen3-9B?

-DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, and OpenRouter.
+DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, OpenRouter, and Microsoft Foundry.
 Qwen3-9B is available on DeepInfra.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing